 I’ve got my second cold of the year, this one’s more throaty which is always a lovely bonus.
 The stuff that comes out of my mouth in the morning is like boiled rhubarb.

-We watched a film called Tyrranosaur it fits into the category of social-realism.
-Very difficult film to watch, but there seemed to be elements of truth in it, searching for something important, so I think it’s an important one.
+We watched a film called Tyrannosaur.
+It fits into the category of social-realism.
+Very difficult film to watch, but there seemed to be elements of truth in it, searching for something important, so I think it’s a good one.
 It’s got some relevant themes too in terms of Christianity and morality.

 I went to Cardiff this week with my course.
 We saw the Artes Mundi exhibition.
 I especially enjoyed the sildeshow work of an artist called Phil Collins (not that one).
 It was nice to be in Cardiff, a place I know mostly because that is where my Aunt and Uncle live.
 It was scary being in a city though, I wanted to get a bus to see my brother on the other side of town, he said he lived near Lidl, so I got on the bus and said – “do you go to Lidls?”
 “Waddyamean!?
 There’s millionsah Lidls!”
 He replied, flabbergasted.
 There’s only one Lidl in Aber, as you might imagine there’s only one of most things, apart from Polly’s there’s too many of them.
 I did make it to see my brother, but due to the faff of trying to circumnavigate the beast that is Wales’ capital I only got to see him for twenty minutes.
 But I got to give him his Bible which he left in Aber, so that’s good.